IIIF/api/source/api/extension/navplace/index.md

 *   A Feature Collection has a `type` property with the value "FeatureCollection".
-*   A Feature Collection has a property with the name `features`.
-The value of `features` is a JSON array.
-Each element of the array is a Feature as defined above.
-It is possible for this array to be empty, but when used in the context of this extension it _SHOULD NOT_ be empty.
+*   A Feature Collection has a `features` property where the value is a JSON array.
+Each element of the array is a Feature as defined below.
+While it is possible for this array to be empty, when used in the context of this extension it _SHOULD NOT_ be empty.
 *   A Feature Collection _MAY_ have an `id` property.
 For the purposes of this extension, the value of the `id` property _MUST_ be a [commonly used HTTP(S) URI identifier](https://iiif.io/api/presentation/3.0/#61-uri-recommendations).
 The Feature Collection _MAY_ be accessible by the URI.